SoundOfScooting/TTS-Unleashed/README.md

 If you hold Shift, the selected objects in the hand are instead swapped with the ones in the hand stash *(renames to `Swap Stash`)*.\
 **BUG:** This feature is not well-behaved with non-card objects.

+**Modded host and client:** `Material` includes missing materials for piecepack dice, rounded plastic dice, player tokens, and marbles.\
-**Modded host and client:** `Material` will include `Gold` for chess pieces, dice, and dominoes if you have the Kickstarter Gold reward.\
+**Modded host and client:** `Material` will also include `Gold` for chess pieces, dice, and dominoes if you have the Kickstarter Gold reward.\
-*(Objects cannot be golden if the host doesn't have the Kickstarter Gold reward.)*
+*(This won't work if the host doesn't have the Kickstarter Gold reward.)*

 **Admin-only:** `Custom` context option is available on objects *(formerly host-only)*.\
 Clients cannot automatically update matching custom objects.\